Boeing 737 Max, Involved In 2 Crashes, Is Fastest-Selling Plane In Company's History

 Loading...

-So far, the manufacturer says it has received more than 5,000 orders for the fuel-efficient plane from over 100 customers worldwide.
+So far, the manufacturer says it has received more than 5,000 orders for the fuel-efficient plane from more than 100 customers worldwide.
 The 737 Max has been key to its competition with top rival Airbus, which has found success with a similar model.

 One of the biggest attractions for the airlines that have been lining up to order the 737 Max is that it will save them money, analysts say.

-"It's all about the fuel [economy], really," said aviation analyst Richard Aboulafia, of the Teal Group.
+"It's all about the fuel [economy], really," said aviation analyst Richard Aboulafia of the Teal Group.
 "You're talking about double-digit savings relative to the previous generation."

 China and Indonesia are among the biggest users of these new Boeing jets, according to several reports.

-Officials and China, Indonesia and Ethiopia have grounded 737 Max aircraft in their countries after Ethiopian Airlines Flight 302 crashed Sunday.
+Officials in China, Indonesia and Ethiopia have grounded 737 Max aircraft in their countries after Ethiopian Airlines Flight 302 crashed Sunday.
 The plane crashed shortly after takeoff from Addis Ababa, killing all 157 people on board.

 Sunday's disaster followed the crash of a 737 Max flown by Lion Air off the coast of Indonesia in October, killing 189 people.